wunderwuzzi23/firefox-cookiemonster/README.md

 # Firefox - Debug Client for Cookie Access

-Connect to Firefox debug port and issue Javascript commands, useful for grabbing cookies.
+Connect to Firefox debug port and issue Javascript commands and read responses - useful for grabbing cookies.

 For now I have focused on Windows, but it should work with macOS (even more useful there actually) - but I don't have a MacBook at the moment to test it.